Gersh01/ContactManager/README.md

 # Contact Manager
 Small Project assignment for COP4331 Processes of Object-Oriented Software Development.
-Due May 30th
+May 30th

 # Overview
 Written in html, css, javascript, and php.
 Webapp that requires a user to register or login.
 Once logged in, user is able to add, search, update, and delete contacts from the database.